Network Cluster-Robust Inference: Simulation Study

-where $Y_i$ is unit $i$'s outcome, $\varepsilon_i$ a structural error, $D_i$ is $i$'s binary treatment assignment which is i.i.d.\ and independent of all other primitives, $\bm{\varepsilon} = (\varepsilon_i)_{i=1}^n$, and $\bm{D} = (D_i)_{i=1}^n$.
-For details on parameters and distributions of primitives, see \cite{leung2020causal}.
-For both models, we estimate a spillover effect using the inverse-probability weighting estimator
+Here $Y_i$ is unit $i$'s outcome, $\varepsilon_i$ its structural error, and $D_i$ its binary treatment assignment, which is i.i.d.\ and independent of all other primitives.
+For details on the choices of parameters and distributions of primitives, see \cite{leung2020causal}.
+For both models, we estimate a nonparametric spillover effect using